-3.0 Known contamination areas
+3.0 Contamination Summary

-A summary of the known contamination sources areas for the North Goulburn railway yards and former Goulburn wheat yard sidings is discussed in the following sub-sections, with reference to the soil exceedance figures presented in Figures 2a to 2d and 3a to 3e.
-This summary is based on data collected as part of environmental investigations completed in 2021 and 2022.
+A summary of the known contamination sources areas for the site is discussed in the following sub-sections, with reference to the soil exceedances presented on Figure 2 and groundwater exceedances presented on Figure 3.
+The soil summary is based on data collected as part of environmental investigations completed between 2020 and 2022, and groundwater summary is based on data collected during the most recent groundwater monitoring event completed in February 2022.